tapfortap/Documentation/iOSAPIReference.md

 #### BOOL readyToShow

-`true` if an interstitial is ready to show. `false` if an interstitial ad is not ready to show.
+`true` if an interstitial is ready to show. `false` if an interstitial is not ready to show.

 ## TFTInterstitialDelegate

 ### Overview

-This interface provides callback methods into the lifecycle of the interstitial ad.
+This protocol provides delegate methods that are called during the lifecycle of the interstitial.

 ### Methods

-#### - (void)tapForTapInterstitialDidReceiv:(TFTInterstitial *)interstitial;
+#### - (void)tftInterstitialDidReceive:(TFTInterstitial *)interstitial;

-Called when a new ad is received and is ready to be shown.
+Called when a new interstitial is received and is ready to be shown.

 **Parameters**